Review Board Quick Link

 The Board members are appointed by the governor for three-year terms.
 Five members are appointed for their expertise in either archaeology, architecture, architectural history, or history.
 The Director of the Department of Natural Resources, Indiana’s SHPO, serves as the Board’s Chair.
 The Board also includes and benefits from the DHPA division director and three citizen members whose interest and activities in historic preservation have gained recognition.

-Robert E. Carter, Jr., Director of the Department of Natural Resources and Indiana’s State Historic Preservation Officer, serves as the chairman of the Review Board.
-He was appointed as the director of the DNR by Governor Daniels in 2006.
+Cameron F. Clark, Director of the Department of Natural Resources and Indiana’s State Historic Preservation Officer, serves as the chairman of the Review Board.
+He was appointed as the director of the DNR by Gov. Pence in 2013 after two years as DNR’s chief legal counsel.
+He has a law degree from Indiana University and an undergraduate degree in economics from Vanderbilt.

-Jim Corridan is Indiana State Archivist, Director of the Indiana Commission on Public Records, and Deputy State Librarian focusing on statewide services and outreach.
+Jim Corridan is Indiana State Archivist, Director of the Indiana Archives and Records Administration (IARA), and Deputy State Librarian focusing on statewide services and outreach.
 Previously, Jim was president of The Corridan Group, a management consulting firm, and served as executive vice president of the Sigma Pi Educational Foundation.
 While living in Vincennes, he served on the executive committee of the Vincennes/Knox Preservation Foundation and on the committees that successfully restored the Hack & Simon office building and the Dale House, both in Vincennes.
 Jim is the president-elect of the Council of State Archivists, and chairs the Council's State Electronic Records Initiative.

 Daniel Kloc is a 1987 graduate of the University of Notre Dame with a Bachelor of Architecture degree, and has been a resident of the Indianapolis area for 23 years where he has participated in numerous professional and community activities.
 Daniel is currently a Facility Architect with St. Vincent Health in Indianapolis, serving 19 health care ministries throughout the state of Indiana.
 Daniel is a past-president and current member of the American Institute of Architects Indianapolis Chapter, and a member of both the American Society for Healthcare Engineering and the Indiana Society for Healthcare Engineering.